perowong/miniprogram-video-swiper-kit/docs/docs/intro.md

 It includes basic UI components, such as `video-swiper`, `slider`, `comments-half-dialog`,
 and some business UI components like `tiktok-panel`, and `wechat-channel-panel`, etc.

-Miniprogram-video-components is based on the real massive user product in weChat miniprogram, and features a suite of customization options that make it easy to implement your own custom business design on top of these components.
+Miniprogram-video-swiper-kit is based on the real massive user product in weChat miniprogram, and features a suite of customization options that make it easy to implement your own custom business design on top of these components.